 A famous painted wall depicts 3 modes of transport – an elephant-drawn carriage, a boat, and a train.
-I understand the carriage and the train and I assume boat refers to the canal built by Ganga Singh ji.
+I understand the carriage and the train and I assume the boat refers to the canal built by Ganga Singh Ji.
 Incidentally, the boat has its front carved as an elephant head.

 You get to see the top view of the courtyards below – they look beautiful even from the top.
 There is a view of the surrounding city, but since the height difference is not much, all you see is the fort wall and some gardens.